ArazAbishov/abishov.github.io/_posts/2017-08-08-hexocat-bot-part-2.markdown

 }
 ```

-Next, we need a way to consume configuration parameters which are passed to the Rocket server from environment.
-In order to be able to access them later, we first need to store those parameters within the application state using [managed state](https://rocket.rs/guide/state/#managed-state):
+Next, we need a way to consume configuration parameters which are passed to the Rocket server from the environment.
+In order to be able to access them later, we first need to store those parameters within the application state using [Rocket's managed state](https://rocket.rs/guide/state/#managed-state):

 ```rust
 use rocket::fairing::AdHoc;